"Mob Psycho 100 II" takes an already outstanding franchise and propels it to new heights of action anime greatness.

 Boasting heart-achingly beautiful visuals and an entrancing high-school band story, Sound!
 Euphonium stands tall as another prime example of great modern anime.

-Extremely lively and energetic, 'Blood Blockade Battlefront' packs a punch with its high-flying animation and entertaining cast.
+Extremely lively and energetic, "Blood Blockade Battlefront" packs a punch with its high-flying animation and entertaining cast.
 However, its story lacks coherence.
+Here's my full review of the anime.

 It's certainly not the most realistic romance ever made, but MY (Love) STORY!! pulls no punches when it comes to its lovable characters and appealing visuals.